cchen17/machine-learning_house-prices/README.md

 We essentially performed 2 different runs with our data:

 **Run 1** -- Cleaned/processed train.csv and test.csv separately.
-Did not perform manually-assessed feature removal or fearutre creation.
+Did not perform manually-assessed feature removal or feature creation.
 Obtained feature lists by AIC, Lasso, and GBoost, and manually curated these lists bases on optimal score in train/test modeling.

 **Test Score (RMSLE): 0.113, Kaggle Score: 0.130**